 - Custom orthotics

-- Diabetic foot treatment: By taking a holistic, proactive team approach to diabetic foot treatment, we can help you maintain mobility and avoid the loss of limbs often associated with diabetes.
-We can help you recognize the warning signs of diabetic foot problems, identify the best shoes for your feet and easily manage infections, such as diabetic foot wounds and ulcers.
+- Diabetic foot treatment: We can help you recognize the warning signs of diabetic foot problems, identify the best shoes for your feet and easily manage infections, such as diabetic foot wounds and ulcers.

 - Peripheral arterial disease (PAD) treatment